Geeks in Phoenix

 Using the advanced way of starting Disk Cleanup will give you all of the user and system settings options.
 And you can also use Task Scheduler to run the advanced Disk Cleanup settings on a schedule you set.

-The first thing you need to do is open a Command Prompt with Administrator privileges.
-Note: The full name of Disk Cleanup is cleanmgr.exe, but you only need to use cleanmgr in the Admin Command Prompt.
+The first thing you need to do is open either an Administrative Command Prompt or an Administrative PowerShell.
+You can access both from Windows Terminal.
+Note: The full name of Disk Cleanup is cleanmgr.exe, but you only need to use cleanmgr in a command-line console.

 cleanmgr